konmik/satellite/README.md

 Satellite is basically the same but is much simpler because it does NOT utilize MVP pattern to do the same job.

+**WARNING!** This is an early proof-of-concept, please do not use it on production! :)

 ### Problem

 There are some defects in our Android applications and because of these defects we can not call